giuliodondi/kOS-ShuttleEntrySim/README.md

 - _Switch to Approach_ forces the program to break out of automatic guidance and take you to Approach.
 In normal operation you shouldn't need it as the program decides automatically when to switch.
 **ONLY PRESS THIS BUTTON IF SOMETHING HAS GONE VERY WRONG WITH GUIDANCE**.
 - _Auto Steering_ switches between manual (off) and automatic (on) control of the Orbiter's attitude during reentry.
 More on this later.
 - _Guidance_ turns on the background trajectory optimisation given the landing site you chose.
+Turning this button off and back on again will re-set Guidance.
 - _Override Pitch Profile_ displays the pitch-velocity points loaded from  **Scripts/Shuttle_entrysim/VESSELS/vessel_name/pitch_profile.ks** and allows you to edit them live to adjust the reentry profile.
 - _Override Controller Gains_ **should never be touched** unless you have gone through the code and know what you're doing.